near/near-sdk-rs/examples/cross-contract/README.md

 This tutorial demonstrates how to deploy several contracts and test interaction between them.

-First, follow the [Running Rust Contract](https://github.com/nearprotocol/near-bindgen#running-rust-contract) section from the main documentation to start the local node, create the project and deploy the `status_message` contract.
+First, follow the [Running Rust Contract](https://github.com/nearprotocol/near-bindgen#running-rust-contract) section from the main documentation to start the local node but use `rm -rf testdir; ./scripts/start_unittest.py --image nearprotocol/nearcore:staging` command, create the project and deploy the `status_message` contract.

 Then deploy the `cross-contract` contract:
 ```bash